KleberVales/english-study/README.md

 ## 6. Linking Words

+### 6.1 however
-### however, directly related to, despite, furthermore, as long as
+directly related to, despite, furthermore, as long as